JiangWeibeta/Checkerboard-Context-Model-for-Efficient-Learned-Image-Compression/README.md

 Ubuntu 18.04 LTS for WSL, Python 3.6, torch 1.9.1, CompresAi 1.1.8

 ## Train & Test
-You can directly use example code from CompressAi
+You can use example code from CompressAi to train and test a model